-- An Open Digital Images competition judged by a renowned underwater photographer (November)
+- The Autumn Competition judged by a renowned underwater photographer (November)

 - Regular meetings and social events through the year

-- An annual BBQ which is the venue for the winner selection of the Photosub Splash-in by a guest of honour.
+- An annual BBQ which is the venue for the winner selection of the Photosub Splash-in by a guest judge.

-- An annual Dinner, at which a guest of honour selects the winners of Photosub’s annual slide and print awards.
+- An annual dinner, at which a guest of honour selects the winners of Photosub’s annual projected image and print awards.